artcogsys/decorbp/README.md

-This repository implements the updated decorrelation approach
+This repository implements decorrelated and whitened backpropagation.

 ## NOTES